mjbright/packer-tf-vault/labs/lab15-install-vault/index.md

 Notice that the `version` is now `2`.
 The `vault kv put` command creates a new version of the secrets and replaces any pre-existing data at the path if any.

-After creating a secret we can retrieve it using the `vault kv get <path>` command.
+After creating a secret we can retrieve it using the `vault kv get &lt;path&gt;` command.

 For our example execute:
 ```